cwang9208/vsphere/README.md

 ### Deploy the vCenter Server Appliance with an Embedded Platform Services Controller by Using the GUI
 #### Stage 1 - Deploy the OVA File as a vCenter Server Appliance with an Embedded Platform Services Controller
 1. In the vCenter Server Appliance installer, navigate to the `vcsa-ui-installer` directory, go to the subdirectory for your operating system, and run the installer executable file.
-   - For Windows OS, go to the `win32` subdirectory, and run the `installer.exe` file.
    - For Linux OS, go to the `lin64` subdirectory, and run the `installer` file.
 2. On the Home page, click `Install` to start the deployment wizard.
 3. Review the Introduction page to understand the deployment process and click `Next`.